KeitaW/aws-samples-for-ray/examples/serve-inference/README.md

 --runtime-env-json='{"env_vars":{"NEURON_CC_FLAGS": "--model-type=transformer-inference", "FI_EFA_FORK_SAFE":"1"}}'
 ```

-When the Ray application launches, you can then access the web interface by browsing to [http://127.0.0.1:8000](http://127.0.0.1:8000) on your local machine.
+When the Ray Serve application launches, you can then access the Gradio web interface by browsing to [http://127.0.0.1:8000](http://127.0.0.1:8000) on your local machine.
+If you are unable to access this URL on your local machine, please make sure that you have used the `-p 8000` option when attaching to your head-node, ex: `ray attach -p 8000 1_cluster-inference-serve.yaml`.

 ## Teardown